Electrical Transmission Systems Technology

-Students who complete the curriculum requirements receive a Program Certificate.
-Additional coursework may lead to an Associate in Applied Science degree.
+Students who complete the curriculum requirements receive a Program Certificate or an Associate in Applied Science degree.

 - ACT: Math 16

 Industry forecasts a strong job market for job applicants due to an aging workforce, industry changes, and attrition.
 A graduate will find entry-level employment in areas of system operator, generation/transmission/power dispatcher, load forecasting, energy balancing authority, energy trader, power marketer, interchange operator, and NERC reliability coordinator.